inko-lang/inko/docs/source/references/syntax.md

 let pub A = 10
 ```

+Strings used as constant values don't support string interpolation.

 ## Methods

 Methods are defined using the `fn` keyword.
 At the top-level of a module only